Flagsmith/flagsmith-docs/docs/deployment/task-processor.md

 The command will exit with either a success exit code (0) or a failure exit code (1).

 ### API to Task Processor health

 To monitor that the API can send tasks to the processor and that they are successfully run, there is a custom health check which can be enabled on the general health endpoint (`GET /health?format=json`).
-This health check needs to be enabled manually, which can be done by setting the `ENABLE_TASK_PROCESSOR_HEALTH_CHECK` environment variable to `True`.
+This health check needs to be enabled manually, which can be done by setting the `ENABLE_TASK_PROCESSOR_HEALTH_CHECK` environment variable to `True` (in the flagsmith application container, not the task processor).
 Note that this health check is not considered "critical" and hence, the endpoint will return a 200 OK regardless of whether the task processor is sucessfully processing tasks or not.

 ### Task statistics